Boren Scholarship Basics

 In exchange for scholarship funding, all Boren Scholars must agree to the NSEP Service Requirement.

-Boren Scholarship applicants will be notified of their status by mail in early May.
+Boren Scholarship applicants will be notified of their status in mid-late April.